If you’re a real estate appraiser, noting whether a sale is an arm’s length transaction or a different type of sale is essential.

 Thus, assuming that both parties have equal bargaining power and information about the property, the agreed-upon price is not likely to differ from the actual fair market value of the property.

-A real estate transaction at arm’s length directly affects the financing by a bank as well as municipal or local taxes.
+A real estate transaction at arm’s length directly affects the financing by a bank (see Section 12) as well as municipal or local taxes.

 The transaction can also affect how comparable properties are priced.